gboehl/econpizza/docs/boehl_hommes.rst

     import econpizza as ep
     from econpizza import example_nk

     # load the example.
-The steady state is automatically solved for
     # example_nk is nothing else but the path to the yaml, hence you could also use `filename = 'path_to/model.yaml'`
     mod = ep.load(example_nk)
+    # solve for the steady state
     _ = mod.solve_stst()

     # get the steady state as an initial state